#13 Most Cited800+ citations/year

 Confined space requirements under Subpart AA were specifically written for construction — replacing the previous reliance on general industry standards.
 The standard requires employers to identify confined spaces, classify which are permit-required, and implement entry procedures with atmospheric monitoring, attendants, and rescue provisions:

-- Atmospheric testing required before entry and continuously during occupancy
+• Atmospheric testing before entry and continuous monitoring during entry

-- Attendant must be stationed outside the confined space during all entries
+• Attendant stationed outside the space during all entries

-- Rescue plan and rescue team (on-site or arranged) must be established before entry
+• Rescue plan and rescue team or service designated before entry

 Most Common Violations